Skip to content

 Tip

 Make sure the bearings are inserted perpendicular to the housing.
 If a bearing becomes stuck due to misalignment like in the photo below, remove it and try again.
-Do not force it in, as this can make removal very difficult.
+Do not try to force it in, as this can make removal very difficult.

 Step 4: Bearing mounting

-Secure the X-contact bearing with five .25" screws.
+Secure the X-contact bearing with five 0.25" screws.
 See video (4x speed):

 Tip